 The personal tax reclaim is done through your self assessment tax return, or by asking HMRC to amend your tax code.

 Gift Aid eligibility

 Gift Aid can be claimed on your donations if you pay tax on any of the following in the UK:

 - investment income or taxable savings e.g. in a building society

 - capital gains tax e.g. on the sale of property or shares

-Gift Aid can be claimed on donations up to a cummulative total value of 4 times what you pay in tax e.g. if you pay £3k tax in a particular tax year, Gift Aid can be claimed on donations up to a cummulative total value of £12k.
+Gift Aid can be claimed on donations up to a cumulative total value of 4 times what you pay in tax e.g. if you pay £3k tax in a particular tax year, Gift Aid can be claimed on donations up to a cumulative total value of £12k.